 Home remedies for dogs with diarrhea can be helpful information to know in a pinch, because doggie diarrhea isn’t fun for you or your precious pet.
 Occasional diarrhea in the canine species is not an uncommon occurrence, mainly because dogs love to stick their curious muzzles anywhere and everywhere.
 Old dogs, young dogs, puppies, all follow their sensitive noses into any place that smells even remotely inviting.

 **It’s important here to distinguish the difference between the occasional bout of diarrhea caused by stress or ingestion of something undesirable, and chronic diarrhea.
 A chronic condition is one that is long-term, or constantly recurring.
-Chronic diarrhea in your dog can be indicative of a more serious underlying cause, such as certain bowel disorders, a bacterial infection, or intestinal parasites.
+Chronic diarrhea in your dog can be indicative of a more serious underlying cause, such as certain bowel disorders, a bacterial or viral infection, or intestinal parasites.
 You should not try to correct a case of chronic diarrhea in your dog with a home remedy, but should instead consult your veterinarian.

 Home Remedies for Dogs With Diarrhea